-Maryland Smith strives to mirror today’s business world by intentionally building classes with students from diverse backgrounds, ethnicities and nationalities.
+The Maryland Smith community mirrors today's business world.
+Our students and faculty hail from diverse backgrounds.
 As a result, your MBA cohort will be teeming with different experiences and viewpoints.
 These unique perspectives will give you fresh insights and innovative solutions—and better prepare you to work with a diverse group of future colleagues.

 Join our Collaborative Community